 We had some use cases that would be better served by an event loop model, but basically we were going to have to rewrite the entire platform and reverse engineer everything if we wanted to do that.
 Temporal decoupling is another reason.
 So by temporal, I’m talking about over time the reasons why we make certain tech choices will change or just versions of libraries increase and we want to adopt the newer tech.

-So for example, if you’re in the Java world and you adopted Tomcat years ago and it made sense then, but you want to adopt Netty now, can you actually do so without upgrading the entire company at once?
+So for example, if you’re in the Java world and you adopted Tomcat years ago and it made sense then, but you want to adopt Netty now due to a recent contract put forward to you by some of the finest casino sites online, can you actually do so without upgrading the entire company at once?
 Or can you just simply upgrade to the newest version of Guava because you want to use some new functionality in it, but you can’t because some core central platform is transitably holding you to three versions ago.
 But isn’t shared code the right thing to do?
 This is what we’ve been taught from our earliest times learning how to write code.

 And I want to argue that it’s not always actually the right thing or the best thing to do.
 And it’s because it’s not necessarily the right principle to prioritize when we’re talking about distributed systems.
 So I’m going to go to an authority other than me.
 “Building Microservices” is a book by Sam Newman.
 He’s got a few great quotes on this.
 So first of all you lose true technology heterogeneity.
 And so this is about if I’m taking all my business logic or the particular domain of how something should work and I’m putting it in shared code, then the only way for anybody to actually access that is by running the exact same technology stack so that they can use that shared code.